tanfwong/rfsoc_notes/_sources/ch1/overview.md

   stream of samples.

-* In addition, it is a common practice nowadays to have a system-on-chip (SoC) hardware that contains multiple different technologies.
-For example, a SoC may contain a general-purpose CPU for control and interfacing, a GPU for display, and an FPGA with *"hardened"* features (effectively ASIC) optimized for a specific class of applications.
+* In addition, it is a common practice nowadays to have a system-on-chip (SoC) device that contains multiple different technologies.
+For example, an SoC device may contain a general-purpose CPU for control and interfacing, a GPU for display, and an FPGA with *"hardened"* features (effectively ASIC) optimized for a specific class of applications.

 * In this course, we will focus on the kind of applications in which continuous *high-speed* streams of samples coming from